DaintyJet/vchat/Server/README.md

     2. Test windows compilation -- does it still work
     3. Add linux libraries to linux section (Equivalent to windows used)
     4. Replace Windows function calls
+    5. Compile and link essenfunc.dll, see the way it was originally implements
     5. Test